c3kay/no-kaboom/README.md

-# "NoKaboom" Spigot Plugin
+# "NoKaboom" MC Spigot/Paper Plugin

-Disable explosions in Minecraft without using a gamerule.
+Disable explosions in Minecraft without using gamerules.

+## Features

+The following Explosions can be disabled via a config:

+- Creeper
+- Fireballs of Ghasts
+- Wither Projectiles
+- TNT* (including Minecart TNT)
+- Endercrystals*

+_(*) Explosions enabled by default._

+## Contribute

 ### Build